tensorflow/tensorboard/ADDING_A_PLUGIN.md

 ### API layer: How the plugin gets data

-Users of your plugin will use your API to emit protocol bufers containing the data that your plugin will visualize.
+Users of your plugin will use your API to emit protocol buffers containing the data that your plugin will visualize.
 In general, you should expose two ways of doing this: via a TensorFlow summary op, and by directly creating a protocol buffer.

 For example, let's create a `Greeter` plugin.
 It provides a greeter `op` method, which creates a TensorFlow op that emits a string-tensor summary.
 It also provides a `pb` function that creates this directly, outside of a TensorFlow context.
 Standard TensorBoard plugins should follow this API.